 Location: Turn off the main parkway in Gatlinburg at traffic light #8.
 Follow Historic Nature Trail Road to the Cherokee Orchard entrance.

 Driving the Newfound Gap Road is a must when visiting the Great Smoky Mountains National Park with kids.
 The drive starts near the Gatlinburg entrance at Sugarlands Visitor Center and continues to Cherokee, North Carolina.

-To get to most of the must-sees in the Smoky Mountain National Park, you will probably find yourself on Newfound Gap Road anyways.
+To get to most of the must-sees in the Smoky Mountain National Park, you will probably find yourself on Newfound Gap Road anyway.

 Definitely get out at Newfound Gap and take some family pictures.

 Newfound Gap is also the location of the Tennessee/North Carolina state line.
 Get your kid’s picture here!
 The kids will have fun putting one foot in Tennessee and the other in North Carolina.

 TIP: This is also a great spot to use the restrooms before getting back in your car and continuing your drive.